 Scholarly Tracks

 Scholarly tracks were developed to allow residents to begin to develop an area of expertise, while concurrently building their CV.
-Participation in a scholarly track gives residents the opportunity to develop a niche interest that can help to improve career satisfaction, and can support competitive fellowship and job applications.
-There are currently 16 unique tracks at Cooper.
-Each has its own requirements, and many provide residents with some form of specialty certification, such as instructor status for PALS/ACLS.
-Tracks focus on teaching residents skills that will be needed in their future careers: oral presentation, mentorship, scientific writing, administration, and continuous quality assurance.
+Participation in a scholarly track gives residents the opportunity to develop a niche interest that can help to improve career satisfaction and can support competitive fellowship and job applications.
+There are currently 21 unique tracks at Cooper.
+Each has its own requirements, and many provide residents with some form of specialty certification, such as instructor status for PALS/ACLS or the certification in the Fundamentals of Critical Care.
+Tracks focus on teaching the residents skills that will be needed in their future careers: oral presentation, mentorship, scientific writing, administration, and continuous quality assurance.

 Residents interested in a scholarly track work closely with track leaders.
 Tracks and their leaders are listed below: